 If you like your chocolate a bit sweeter, blend the Nacional chocolate with some 60 -65 % bittersweet chocolate.
 Or, add a tablespoon of sugar, agave or honey with the cream or coconut milk, taste and add more if you wish.
 However, increasingly people are eating chocolate that is less sweet.
 I’ve had really good feedback from friends who have said they prefer the sweetness to be subtle as you can taste more of the chocolate’s over 500 flavor components that are hidden when chocolate is heavily sweetened.

 Full-fat coconut milk or a blend of coconut milk and coconut cream are an ideal substitute for heavy cream.
-The truffles in this photo are made from canned coconut milk; I prefer Native Forest brand because it is rich and is in a container that doesn’t contain BPA.
-(This last matters because high-fat products leach the BPA in the can.)
+The truffles in this photo are made from canned coconut milk; I recommend choosing a brand that is in a container that doesn’t contain BPA.
+(This last matters because high-fat products leach BPA (a proven hormone disruptor) from the can.)

-You can add a small amount of different liquors or natural oils to create a variety of flavors and you can roll the truffles in lightly toasted chopped nuts, coconut, cocoa, crushed peppermint or cacao nibs to create interesting textures.
+You can add a small amount of different liquors or natural oils to create a variety of flavors and you can roll the truffles in lightly toasted chopped nuts, coconut, cocoa, crushed peppermint, cacao nibs or tiny candies to create interesting textures.
 However you do it, make some as a delectable gift for a friend and save some for yourself!